grafana/bugbounty/get-started.md

-# How to get started in the Grafana Labs bug bounty program
+# Getting started with our bug bounty program

-* **Grafana OSS** - we offer docker images that are synced with the `main` branch.
+* **Grafana OSS** - we offer Docker images that are synced with the `main` branch.
 This makes it easy to get started right away and be sure that you're looking for issues in an untouched instance.
-To spin up Grafana OSS in docker, run the following command:
+To spin up Grafana OSS in Docker, run the following command:

     `docker run -p 3000:3000 grafana/grafana-oss:main` and then visit http://localhost:3000 and login with `admin:admin`

+You can also follow this [guide](https://grafana.com/docs/grafana/latest/setup-grafana/installation/docker/) on how to run the Grafana Docker image.

-* **Mimir** - you can get started by following [Play with Grafana Mimir](https://grafana.com/tutorials/play-with-grafana-mimir/).
+* **Mimir** - you can get started by following [Get started with Grafana Mimir](https://grafana.com/docs/mimir/latest/get-started/).

 ## Understanding the threat model for Grafana